-Crested geckos live in the rainforests of New Caledonia in an environment that has a cold and dry season and a wet and hot season.
-Crested geckos are arboreal and will spend time on trees and plants but also on the ground.
-As such, they need a vertical terrarium with plenty of room to climb on branches.
+Crested geckos live in the rainforests of New Caledonia in an environment with a cold and dry season and a wet and hot season.
+Crested geckos are arboreal and will spend time on trees, plants, and the ground.
+Therefore, they need a vertical terrarium with plenty of room to climb on branches.

 The natural habitat of bearded dragons

-Bearded dragons live in Australia in an environment that is mostly hot and dry.
-They can be found in different kinds of habitats like deserts, shrublands, and woodlands.
-Just like crested geckos, bearded dragons are semi-arboreal although they don’t need a vertical but a horizontal terrarium.
-They will spend most of their time on branches or on rocks basking in the sunlight.
+Bearded dragons live in Australia in a predominantly hot and dry environment.
+They can be found in habitats like deserts, shrublands, and woodlands.
+Like crested geckos, bearded dragons are semi-arboreal, although they don’t need a vertical but a horizontal terrarium.
+They will spend most of their time on branches or rocks basking in the sunlight.

 Temperature: Crested Gecko vs Bearded Dragon